 Meanwhile, at the Botanic Garden's Chatfield Farms location, the Rocky Mountain foothills serve as the backdrop for another light-based attraction, the Trail of Lights, which features moving animal sculptures, several crafting activities, and even a hayride through the colorful displays.

 Browse the Georgetown Christmas Market

 Whether you've been naughty or nice this year, you deserve to see the dark comedy of "The SantaLand Diaries."
-The production is based on humorist David Sedaris' essay in which he details his experiences working as an elf at Macy's in New York and will take place at the Jones Theatre from November 23 to December 24, 2018.
+The production is based on humorist David Sedaris' essay in which he details his experiences working as an elf at Macy's in New York and will take place at the Jones Theatre.

-This Christmas in Denver, you go ice skating at Evergreen Lake, which is about 40 minutes from downtown.
-Weather permitting, a portion of Evergreen Lake opens for ice skating in mid-December, but before heading out, you should call the skating hotline at 720-880-1391 to check if the lake is frozen enough to safely skate.
+This Christmas in Denver, you can go ice skating at Evergreen Lake, which is about 40 minutes from downtown.
+Weather permitting, a portion of Evergreen Lake opens for ice skating in mid-December, but before heading out, you should call the skating hotline at 720-880-1391 to check if the lake is frozen enough to skate safely.